bigpress/historicweather/README.md

 - Rua Comandante Fontanes (IACORUA35)
 - Rua Cervantes (IACORUA9)

-You can download more locations using the download.sh script.
+You can download any location in the world using the download.sh script.
+Use the Weather Underground website (https://www.wunderground.com/) to find other weather station codes.

 Fields:
 - Max TemperatureC